 It’s not enough to just create content or put out ads.
-Each piece needs to be geared toward a stage in the law firm marketing funnel.
+Each piece needs to be geared toward a stage in The Law Firm Marketing Funnel.

-Understanding how content matches stages in someone’s journey helps you gain leads.
+Understanding how content matches stages in someone's journey helps you gain leads.
 This approach works by focusing on what’s frustrating them and how you can help.
-Not only do you solve problems, you do so in an organic and helpful way.
+Not only do you solve problems, but you also do so in an organic and helpful way.

 We’re going to explore how marketing funnels work and which content works best for each stage.
 Matching up marketing material to the funnel gives you more opportunities to connect with leads.